This webpage contains affiliate links. See more details here.

 Breakfast and coffee, pasta making ‘factory’ (above a store on a normal street), Osteria del Sole (special bar), lovely lunch with tortellini in brodo, lasagna and tagliatelle ragu with wine.
 Then to deli to taste balsamic and finish at a famous gelateria for ice cream.
 Excellent tour thank you Mattio."

-👉 Don't miss classic Bologna food tour!
+👉 Don’t miss out on the classic Bologna food tour—book your spot today!

 Delicious Bologna!